Manage Account

 Joint tenants

-The deceased borrower’s interest will automatically transfer to the remaining borrower(s).
+The deceased borrowerโs interest will automatically transfer to the remaining borrower(s).

-Tenants in common
+Tenants in common (known as joint owners in Scotland)

 Important Information